Last updated on December 27, 2022

 Three-stone rings are one of the most popular choices when it comes to engagement rings.
 Designed to represent the past, current moments of your relationship and future filled with happiness, three-stone ring symbolism is filled with aesthetics and personal significance.

 History of Three-Stone Rings

 While jewellers in the past had combined multiple gemstones into a single ring, no one had ever done it like De Beers, the largest controller of the world diamond market.
 In 2001, they introduced to the world three-stone engagement rings.
 The initial design featured three diamonds of the same cut set into a single ring where the centre stone was slightly larger than the side diamonds.

-In any other scenario, the three-stone diamond ring would have most likely been trendy only for a short period, but De Beers has invented an outstanding marketing campaign behind their creation.
+In any other scenario, the three-stone diamond ring would have most likely been trendy only for a short period, but De Beers has invented an outstanding marketing campaign behind its creation.
 The symbolism behind three-stone rings helped to drive a tremendous demand for their design.
-The three-stone ring, also known as a trilogy, trinity or trio ring, has been marketed as “Past, Present and Future Ring”.
+The three-stone ring, also known as a trilogy, trinity or trio ring, has been marketed as the “Past, Present and Future Ring”.

-A rather ordinary diamond ring design has been turned into the ultimate token of significance, representing the time a couple spends together through their lives.
+A rather ordinary diamond ring design has been turned into the ultimate token of significance, representing the time a couple spends together throughout their lives.
 The first small stone stands for a couple’s past and how they came together.
 The centre stone symbolizes the current moments of their relationship, while the second smaller stone is the sign of the years to come filled with love and happiness.
 The next step to target a wider consumer audience was to market the three-stone ring as a perfect anniversary gift.